marta-vilaseca/kittenbytes/README.md

   To prevent incomplete submissions, the "Find My Kitty!" button is disabled until all questions are answered.
 The script monitors the quiz dynamically and updates the button state accordingly.
 - **Processing the Results**
   - _When the user submits the quiz:_
-    - The script collects the selected answers and calculates a score for each kitten in the database (data/kittens.json) by comparing the user's selected traits with the traits of each kitten.
+    - The script collects the selected answers and calculates a score for each kitten in the [database](./data/kittens.json) by comparing the user's selected traits with the traits of each kitten.
     - Each matching trait increases the score for that kitten.
   - _Finding the Best Match:_
     - The kitten with the highest score is identified as the user's best match.